ErrorTzy/writings/papers/PhDApps/Draft_2.md

 [^10]: Bennett's formulation of the necessitating requirement is a bit more complicated than this.
 She also consider the circumstance of necessitation (==p.52-54==).
 But here I will just use the cleaner way to formulating it for the toy example.
 [^11]: In other words, I am in fact suggesting two different principles.
 The stronger version is what I explicitly laid down and inclined to stand with.
 But even if one somehow resisted it, my conclusion can still be established by the weaker version, i.e. if we are capable of philosophical reflection, then we should not believe we are not rational agents.
 [^12]: The world is "inconsistent" is not a good formulation.
 In theory, consistency is a syntactic notion.
 It is a categorical mistake to apply it to the world.
 Maybe the better way to formulate the sentence is as follows: the world is such that, the "true" theory about the world will come out inconsistent.
 But for brevity, I will use the term "inconsistent world" to mean this.
+[^13]: For example, according to the Quinean methodology, some linguistic subject does not need to be quantified over.
+This is because they can be paraphrased away in our best theory.
+And we should not *adopt* the linguistic entities that can be paraphrased away.
+[^14]: Let me clarify further.
+One might object that, physics already presents a picture of reality that is far beyond our understanding.
+For example, it's very difficult to truly make sense of concepts like fields, curved spacetime, or probabilistic states.
+Yet, these are highly successful theories, and we don't reject them.
+In fact, we make use of them all the time. <br>To reply, I want to emphasize again a distinction I made in the first part of my paper.
+There is a distinction between *adopting* a theory and merely *utilizing* it.
+This distinction is clear in quantum mechanics.
+Physicists apply the Schrödinger equation to compute predictions and do experiments.
+Yet they may remain silent about how to interpret the equation.
+They just shut up and calculate.
+If so, then they are merely utilizing these equations without adopting them into their worldview.
+What I am arguing for is the constraint on adopting a theory.
+There is no problem with using a theory that violates these constraints to do experiments or make predictions.
+However, as long as we want to truly understand the reality a theory claims to reveal, these constraints apply.
+[^15]: To be an agent means to bring something about.
+'Bringing about' is a causal notion.
+Therefore it is analytically true that, there is agency only if there is causation.
+It directly follows that, we cannot the following kind of theory: There is no such thing as causation.
+All there is is just a description of Humean regularity, possible worlds, etc. For the discussion of first-person pronoun, see ==Hirsch forthcoming==.